 Modify subclause D.3.13 as follows:

-film_grain_characteristics_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous film grain characteristics SEI message in output order film_grain_characteristics_cancel_flag equal to 0 indicates that film grain modelling information follows.
+film_grain_characteristics_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous film grain characteristics SEI message in output order that applies to the current layer. film_grain_characteristics_cancel_flag equal to 0 indicates that film grain modelling information follows.

 …

-film_grain_characteristics_persistence_flag specifies the persistence of the film grain characteristics SEI message.
+film_grain_characteristics_persistence_flag specifies the persistence of the film grain characteristics SEI message for the current layer.

 film_grain_characteristics_persistence_flag equal to 0 specifies that the film grain characteristics SEI message applies to the current decoded picture only.

-Let picA be the current picture. film_grain_characteristics_persistence_flag equal to 1 specifies that the film grain characteristics SEI message persists in output order until any of the following conditions are true:
+Let picA be the current picture. film_grain_characteristics_persistence_flag equal to 1 specifies that the film grain characteristics SEI message persists for the current layer in output order until any of the following conditions are true:

 – A new CVS begins.